mdonkers/dotfiles/debian_install.md

 Then simply mount the device with `mount /media/usb`

-## Touchpad
-For the touchpad to work nicely, both packages "xserver-xorg-input-synaptics" and "xserver-xorg-input-mtrack" are needed.

-## S/PDIF always on
-S/PDIF is always on, and not stored by Alsa.
-We can add the following line to a crontab to always turn off after a reboot (as user):

-    crontab -e
-    @reboot amixer set IEC958 off

 ## HP Printer installation
 Follow guidelines here: http://hplipopensource.com/hplip-web/install/manual/distros/debian.html

 ## Use of FN-key
 With the Dell keyboard its easy to switch between FN-key behaviour.
 Simply press Fn+Esc